N.C. A&T Alumnus Riley Receives Patent-Pending for Fashion Technology Invention

 John R. and Kathy R. Hairston College of Health and Human Sciences

-Dean’s clinical experience includes treating patients with language delays/disorders, voice and fluency disorders, articulation disorders, Autism, and intellectual disabilities including Down syndrome and related conditions.
+Dean’s clinical experience includes treating patients with language delays/disorders, voice and fluency disorders, articulation disorders, autism and intellectual disabilities including Down syndrome and related conditions.
 He has been recognized by the American Speech Language and Hearing Association on several occasions.

 Willie A. Deese College of Business and Economics

-Tiffany Eubanks-Saunders ’93 is managing director and private bank head of Diverse Segments at Bank of America (BOFA) Corporation.
+Tiffany Eubanks-Saunders ’93 is managing director and private bank head of Diverse Segments at Bank of America (BOFA) Corp.
 She is responsible for leading strategies that cultivate business development with traditionally underserved client segments such as women, people of color and the LGBTQ+ community.

 Before joining the Private Bank, she served as Bank of America’s Supplier Diversity and Development Executive, responsible for achieving Bank of America’s corporate commitment to spending $10 billion with diverse-owned businesses.
 She helped BOFA become the first financial services institution inducted to the Billion Dollar Roundtable for Supplier Diversity in 2014.